Do you want to know if there's any point in customizing link title attributes? All you need to understand about using it in SEO is right here.

 While reach is not a direct ranking factor, I believe it is one of those indirect ranking factors with undeniable value.

-This will help your client's site and bottom line by reducing accessibility lawsuits for failing to include basic accessibility features like alt text.
+This will help your client's site and bottom line by reducing accessibility lawsuits for failing to include basic features like alt text.

 For the visually impaired, alternate text (or alternative text for short) is an image feature that provides text to screen readers.